Koredotcom/docs/docs/xo/automation/use-cases/digital-skills/digital-views.md

 When you publish your Virtual Assistant,  please ensure that the panels and widgets you want to include are selected.

-[Learn more](https://developer.kore.ai/docs/bots/publish/publishing-bot/) about publishing a Virtual Assistant.
+<a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/digital-skills/configure-digital-views/#publish" target="_blank">Learn more</a> about publishing a Virtual Assistant.

 <img src="../../images/publish-digitalview.png" alt="publish digital view" title="publish digital view" style="border: 1px solid gray; zoom:75%;">

 ## Host

 The XO Platform provides the Widget SDK for hosting and managing panels and widgets.
 You can choose to host your widgets independently or co-host them along with the WebSDK.
 You can download the SDKs from the Kore.ai GitHub page.
-Do ensure to enable WidgetSDK as a channel.
-[Learn more](https://developer.kore.ai/docs/bots/sdks/kore-ai-widget-sdk-tutorial/).
+Do ensure to enable WidgetSDK as a channel. <a href="https://docsinternal-kore.github.io/docs/xo/app-settings/dev-tools/kore-ai-web-sdk-tutorial/" target="_blank">Learn more</a>.